mfmezger/nifti-tutorial/readme.md

-# Nifti Data Handeling Tutorial
+# Nifti Data Handeling Tutorial for PyTorch

 Nifti Dataending is .nii or .nii.gz.